-

 The Equal Employment Opportunities Commissioner at the Human Rights Commission has responsibility for issuing good employer and EEO guidance to Crown entities.
 That advice can be found at: www.neon.org.nz/crownentitiesadvice/.

-Other legislation may prescribe additional employment codes, for example s.
-100 D5 of the Employment Relations Act has a code of practice that applies to the staff of the New Zealand Blood Service as well as other entities in the public health sector.
+Other legislation may prescribe additional employment codes, for example s100D (5) of the Employment Relations Act has a code of practice that applies to the staff of the New Zealand Blood Service as well as other entities in the public health sector.

 Standards of integrity and conduct

-Standards of Integrity and Conduct is the code of conduct issued by the State Services Commissioner under s.
-57 of the State Sector Act 1988.
+The Standards of Integrity and Conduct (the Code) was issued by the then State Services Commissioner under section 57, of the former State Sector Act 1988.
+The Code continues to have effect under the Public Service Act 2020.
+It applies to all employees of the organisations defined in s17(2) of the Act.
 The code has been applied to all staff (but not board members) of statutory Crown entities and Crown entity companies, and to board members and staff of some subsidiaries of Crown entities.
-It must be reflected in each entity's internal policies.
-The Code can be found at: publicservice.govt.nz/code, together with additional guidance on its interpretation and application.
+It must be reflected in each entity’s internal policies.
+The Code can be found at:

 Pay and employment conditions expectations

-The expectations are set out in: publicservice.govt.nz/govt-expectations-pay-employment.
+The expectations are set out in: Statement-Government-Workforce-Policy-Statement-on-Employment-Relations.pdf (publicservice.govt.nz)

-Governance manual content: Crown entities as employers
+Summary: Crown entities as employers

-At a minimum, a good governance manual should cover the provisions of the applicable legislation in respect of:
+At a minimum a good governance manual should cover the provisions of the applicable legislation in respect of:

-- the obligation for Crown entities to operate as good employers;
+- the obligation for Crown entities to operate as good employers

-- where responsibilities lie for the employment of entity staff;
+- where responsibilities lie for the employment of entity staff

 - the factors to be taken into account by Crown entities in setting pay and employment conditions.